 The KPLEX Project partners have been funded under the European Commission’s Horizon 2020 research programme to undertake a 15-month investigation of the ways in which a focus on ‘big data’ in ICT research elides important issues about the information environment we live in.

 The project will be delivered by the following 4 organisations:

 The project will investigate 4 key themes: Toward a New Conceptualisation of Data; Hidden Data and the Historical Record; Data, Knowledge Organisation and Epistemics; and Culture and Representations of System Limitations.
 The overall structure to deliver this will be as follows:

 As an ICT-programme ‘sister project,’ the primary purpose of the project is to inform future research and policy in the ICT space.
-The team is committed to sharing results widely to inform philosiphical debates in both technical sphere as will as in the digital humanities.
+The team is committed to sharing results widely to inform philosophical debates in both the technical sphere as well as in the digital humanities.

 A first publication from the project is already available as: “Will Historians ever Have Big Data?” by Jennifer Edmond in the Proceedings of the 2nd IFIP International Workshop on Computational History and Data-Driven Humanities, Springer IFIP AICT, ed Bozic, Mendel-Gleason, Debruyne and O’Sullivan